neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 sheets and javascript files which are referred to by your HTML code).
 You remember that only the ``Web`` directory is accessible from the web, right?
 And the resources are part of the package and thus hidden from the public.
-That's why FLOW3 comes with a powerful resource manager whose main task is to manage access to your package's resources.
+That's why TYPO3 Flow comes with a powerful resource manager whose main task is to manage access to your package's resources.

 The deal is this: All files which are located in the **public resources directory**